Bus Rapid Transit

 The researchers were quick to point out that the changes are only shaving a few minutes off a commute that can still take more than an hour and removing perhaps a few hundred cars from a freeway that carries more than 7,000 vehicles an hour during peak periods.

+But they concluded that traffic on the freeway has improved because of the Orange Line.
 “The freeway is operating more efficiently,” said Hamed Benouar, director of the California Center for Innovative Transportation at Berkeley, which is primarily funded by the California Department of Transportation and conducts research for other government organizations.

 Researchers said that saving even a minute or two a day adds up over time and results in less smog and a significant saving in gasoline.
 “When more vehicles go through at higher speeds, the pollution is less,” Benouar said.
 “That has an impact on the environment.”